 If you are filing a personal injury claim against someone whose negligence resulted in you being injured, there is a lot of information to understand.
 You would be wise to work with a skilled attorney who can answer all of your questions regarding the specifics of your case.
 In the mean time, the following information about damages and structured settlements will get you started in the right direction.
-Contact Elrod Pope Law Firm to learn more about how this information may apply to your own unique case.
+Contact Elrod Pope Accident & Injury Attorneys to learn more about how this information may apply to your own unique case.
 The initial consultation is free, and we are happy to help.

 Different Types of Damages in Personal Injury Claims